Contraception in Francoist Spain and the democratic transition: Francoist period (1939 - 1975)

 Condoms were illegal during almost the whole of the Franco regime.
 While they were available in Spain, they were also almost impossible to come by.
 Some pharmacies did clandestinely sell them alongside diaphragms.
 Because of their connections to avoiding men spreading venereal disease, condoms were often associated with prostitution.
 Consequently, buying contraceptives would often be dependent on men to acquire them on behalf of their partners.
 Women were embarrassed to buy them.
 Most couples practicing family planning used coitus interruptus during the 1940s and 1950s.
 The Catholic Church in this period allowed couples to use the rhythm method.
+The Pope published a Humanae Vitae in 1968, an official statement in response to questions about contraception.
+Alongside condemning abortion, the Pope condemned birth control: “Similarly excluded is any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation – whether as any end or as a means [...] always unlawful the use of means which directly prevent contraception”.
 As American culture began to influence Spain more during the mid-1950s, Spaniards began to adopt more American birth control methods.
 By 1965, even most Spanish Catholics thought birth control was a reasonable option to control the number of children.
 51.5% of Spanish Catholics believed that the rhythm method was ineffective.
 Even Spanish doctors agreed that birth control was important in family planning, although 24% of them were generally opposed to birth control.

 Prohibitions against the sale of contraception in Andalusia in the 1950s, 1960s and 1970s were largely ineffective as women had various means to try to limit the number of children.
 This was especially true for women engaging in sex outside of marriage at a time when that practice, along with having children when single, were highly condemned by the government.
 Women were willing to take risks to have sex for pleasure by using some form of birth control.
 In 1966, the first man was convicted in Spain for selling contraceptives.
 He was also charged with causing a public scandal.